grommet/grommet/README.md

 # Grommet: focus on the essential experience

-:warning: If you are installing this you should be aware you are using an Alpha release that may have small API changes.
+:warning: If you are installing this you should be aware you are using a Beta release that may have small API changes.

 [![Slack](http://alansouzati.github.io/artic/img/slack-badge.svg)](http://slackin.grommet.io)